Reducing Risk, Now & for the Next Wave: IT Considerations for Working from Home

-Other ways that cyber-criminals can access your network are through an unsecured Wi-Fi connection, which may be over loaded with multiple devices, and outdated operating systems (which poses another major risk, as security updates won’t work or be sent).
+Other ways that cyber-criminals can access your network are through an unsecured Wi-Fi connection, which may be overloaded with multiple devices, and outdated operating systems (which poses another major risk, as security updates won’t work or be sent).

 What Can Be Done

 This may seem overwhelming, but the intent is not to be doom and gloom here.
 We know many companies (arguably, most companies) did not anticipate this immediate need to work from home.
-There is risk, BUT there is a way to manage it.
+There is a risk, BUT there is a way to manage it.
 Our goal here is to provide you with what you need to minimize your risk, both now and the next time there is a rush for remote work capabilities.

-You need VPN (a Virtual Private Network); this encrypts your network traffic by creating a secure connection, protecting your exposure on public networks.
+You need a VPN (a Virtual Private Network); this encrypts your network traffic by creating a secure connection, protecting your exposure on public networks.
 You also need to utilize built-in encryption on all devices.
-Many products from Apple, Microsoft and others, have tools built-in to their operating systems to allow for encryption of data – you need to activate this feature.
+Many products from Apple, Microsoft and others, have tools built-in to their operating systems to allow for the encryption of data – you need to activate this feature.
 Additionally, you need to utilize built-in firewalls.
 Just like built-in encryption, many brands offer built-in firewalls to prevent malicious inbound and outbound requests – activate those features too.
 Please install cloud-based corporate-grade spam and anti-virus programs, as they offer the best protection.
 Your consumer-grade versions are extremely vulnerable.

 Multifactor authentication can greatly increase the security of your network.
 It does this by requiring a minimum of two types of authentication – often in the form of a password and then, commonly, a code/notification sent to the user after that they must enter - without both of these items, no network access is granted.